-Though package bees are easier to ship across the country, nuclear hives which include brood, bees, and some honey actually give the colony a better chance at survival.
+Though package bees are easier to ship across the country, nuclear hives, including brood, bees, and some honey, give the colony a better chance of survival.

 You could be a queen breeder and supply other beekeepers within your locale.

 Bee venom is also another product that is growing in popularity.
-Bee venom is used medicinally so very soon there will be beekeepers that will specialize in venom production.
+Bee venom is used medicinally, so very soon, beekeepers will specialize in venom production.

 Beekeepers can also provide services.
 The state of California relies heavily on pollinator services.
 Almonds are 100% dependent on cross-pollination.
 Their pollen courier of choice?
 Bees.

-As an experienced beekeeper, you can offer to train or advise others on all matters beekeeping.
+As an experienced beekeeper, you can offer to train or advise others on all matters of beekeeping.

 Health Benefits of Beekeeping